How to use the command 'ajson' (with examples)

 Explanation:

-: This is the URL from which the JSON data will be fetched.
+: This is the URL endpoint from which JSON data is fetched.

 Use case 4: Read some simple JSON and calculate a value